 This library provides a Swift wrapper for the popular Highlight.js code highlighting utility.

-It is a more up-to-date version of Juan Pablo Illanes’ Highlightr library and relies heavily upon code from that project, which is now no longer maintained.
+It is a more up-to-date version of Juan Pablo Illanes’ Highlightr library, which is now no longer maintained.

 To add HighlighterSwift to your project, use Xcode’s File > Swift Packages menu command.
 When requested, enter this repo’s git URL, https://github.com/smittytone/HighlighterSwift.git